moee/unityswitch/README.md

 Feel free to adapt the script to your own needs - You probably will have to do this anyway.
 However, use entirely at your own risk.

 ## setup
 create a file called commands.txt and put it into the directory of the workspace switcher.
-These file contains a line for each command that should be executed once upon startup in each workspace.
+This file contains a line for each command that should be executed once upon startup in each workspace.
 A sample file that opens four firefox windows is provided in commands.txt.sample

 you can also adjust some settings in switcher.sh (like timer settings).